ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+EDUCATE YOUR DAUGHTERS.

+A writer in the Farmer and Pianter says :—
 “ When I lived among the Choctaw Indians, I
 | held a consultation with one of their principal
 chiefs respecting the successive stages of their